MyceliaNetwork/quark.js/README.md

 ## Cross-tab communication

-When called, the configuration passed as a parameter is first validated.
+When calling `initializeQuark`, the configuration passed as a parameter is first validated.
 When validated, we will attach an eventListener to the window scope.
 The eventListener will execute a handler upon receiving an incoming message.
 When this message comes from the Quark website it will execute code to ensure communication between quark.js and the Quark website.

 There are two types of incoming messages on the quark.js-side: